deepsense-ai/db-ally/docs/how-to/custom_views.md

         """
         Applies the selected filters to the view.

+        Args:
-        :param filters: IQLQuery object representing the filters to apply
+            filters: IQLQuery object representing the filters to apply
         """
         self._filter = await self.build_filter_node(filters.root)